Supersonic-Sites/MEZStudiobeaute/content/en/laser-treatments.md

           recommend staying away from sunbeds and fake tan prior to your treatment, but you don’t have to worry about avoiding being out in the sun. "
-      - question: "Is Soprano ice safe for all skin types? "
+      - question: "Is Spirit Active 918 safe for all skin types? "
-        answer: According to multiple studies, the Soprano ICE Laser system is the safest method of laser hair removal for all skin types, including darker skin tones where melanin is much more sensitive to the heat used by lasers.
+        answer: According to multiple studies, the Spirit Active 918 system is the safest method of laser hair removal for all skin types, including darker skin tones where melanin is much more sensitive to the heat used by lasers.
 Of course, we’d always recommend an initial consultation and skin patch test prior to treatment to double check suitability and ensure that there are no adverse reactions.
       - question: Can I have a laser hair removal if I am pregnant?
-        answer: "No"
+        answer: No
       - question: Can I do laser if I am taking Accutane?
-        answer: "No"
+        answer: No
       - question: "Can I do laser during the first 6 months after giving birth? "
         answer: Not during the first 6 months after labor the hormones go through the stabilization phase so one must avoid laser treatment and many other